-The mental health system in Armenia has failed to adequately meet the needs of orphans with mental illness and disabilities who are over the age of 18.
+However, formerly, the system largely failed to adequately meet the needs of orphans with mental illness and diverse abilities who are over the age of 18.
 The lack of humane living conditions and rehabilitation opportunities for this population of Armenia stem from the ideology of the large state-run psychiatric institutions where this population is primarily kept.
 These institutions are based on an ideology that was inhumane from conception.

 The Soviet ideology, which undervalued less productive members of society and relegated those individuals to large institutions in isolated areas, has pervaded in Armenia for the last century.
 The prevailing attitude toward individuals with disabilities is that they do not belong in the community and bring shame to the family, neighborhood, and culture.

 During Soviet times, the institutions were designed as places where individuals with mental illness/ disability, could be cared for apart from society and family.
 Instead of providing quality individualized care and rehabilitation towards the ultimate goal of reintegration into society they thought their role was to benefit society by keeping this population out of sight.

 Furthermore, euthanasia was a common "solution" to the "problem" of caring for these individuals during Soviet times.
 To this day these institutions are still referred to as "graveyards" by the general population.

 Euthanasia is no longer practiced in Armenia, but the stigma surrounding this population remains.
 Individuals with disabilities are stigmatized as dangerous, inhuman, shameful and burdensome.
 As a result, they are primarily still marginalized and kept out of sight, though this is beginning to change.
 This attitude has created a climate in which sufficient funding and training for the care of this population is lacking.
 If nothing were done the residents of Warm Hearth would have been sent to one of these "graveyards".
 While this is changing, many individuals with needs similar to our residents, are still being relegated to these institutions for lack of other opportunities and options.